-It summarizes the phases for developing a proposal, enumerates information about funding, and other resources available to grant writers, and describes the internal review process, which sets forth the responsibilities of all parties in approving sponsored project applications.
+Outlined below are phases for developing a proposal, resources for information about funding, and other tools available to grant writers.
+Also check out tips and best practices for ensuring a competitive proposals.
 Underlined terms in this Guide are hyperlinked to pages containing more detailed information.

 Sources of grant writing tips, and other assistance for writing proposals are readily available.
 Consider attending a grant writing workshop, or a course on technical writing to brush up your skills, if necessary.
 The Office of Sponsored Programs and Research organizes such efforts, or can facilitate your placement in a program offered by another institution.
 It can also provide you with advice on writing for specific funding agencies.